Alfalfa: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In vivo studies have shown that alfalfa saponins significantly reduce intestinal cholesterol absorption and plasma total cholesterol/HDL (High Density Lipoprotein) cholesterol ratio, and increase fecal steroid and bile acid excretion.
-Furthermore, alfalfa prevents in vivo LDL (Low Density Lipoprotein) oxidation via the synergistic action of flavonoids and phytoestrogens.
+In vivo studies have shown that alfalfa saponins significantly reduce intestinal cholesterol absorption and the plasma total cholesterol/HDL (High Density Lipoprotein) cholesterol ratio, and increase the fecal excretion of steroids and bile acids.
+Furthermore, alfalfa prevents LDL (Low Density Lipoprotein) oxidation in vivo through the synergistic action of flavonoids and phytoestrogens.

 Usages associés